Calculator Setup¶

 If you plan on using ONETEP with quacc, you will need to obtain and install ONETEP.
 This can be done as described in the How to Get Onetep section of the software documentation.

-At minimum, you will need to define and set ONETEP_CMD to be the full path to your ONETEP binary.
-You can also specify the ONETEP_PP_PATH to be the path to the pseudopotentials.
+to be the path to the pseudopotentials.
 This can be done as described in the section on "Modifying Quacc Settings".

-An example is provided below on how to define the commands in your ~/.bashrc:
+An example is provided below on how to define the commands in your ~/.bashrc

-To use quacc with ORCA, you will need to define the ORCA_CMD setting to be the full, absolute path to your ORCA executable.
-This can be done as described in the section on "Modifying Quacc Settings", such as by defining the following environment variable in your ~/.bashrc:
+setting to be the full, absolute path to your ORCA executable.
+This can be done as described in the section on "Modifying Quacc Settings", such as by defining the following environment variable in your ~/.bashrc

-If you plan to use Q-Chem with Quacc, you will need to install openbabel.
-This can be done as follows:
+If you plan to use Q-Chem with Quacc, you will need to install openbabel

-Quantum ESPRESSO
+Quantum ESPRESSO¶

 To use quacc with Quantum ESPRESSO, you will first need to download and install Quantum ESPRESSO.
 This can be most easily down as follows: